Ulwaluko

-Ulwaluko, traditional circumcision and initiation from childhood to adulthood, is an ancient initiation rite practised (though not exclusively) by the Xhosa people, and is commonly practised throughout South Africa.
+Ulwaluko is a traditional circumcision and initiation rite practised (though not exclusively) by the Xhosa people, and is commonly practised throughout South Africa.
 The ritual is traditionally intended as a teaching institution, to prepare young males for the responsibilities of manhood.
-Therefore, initiates are called abakhwetha in isiXhosa: aba means a group, and kwetha means to learn.
+Therefore, initiates are called abakhwetha in isiXhosa: aba means a group, and kwetha means initiate.
 A single male in the group is known as an umkhwetha.
 A male who has not undergone initiation is referred to as inkwenkwe (boy), regardless of his age, and is not allowed to take part in male activities such as tribal meetings.